Joint

 Jane Knight

 Jane Knight, FIEP, understands the challenges that many women encounter when trying to return to work or start a business.
 In 2014, she founded Successful Mums Career Academy, with a mission to support all mums no matter their circumstances.
-What started as a goal to help 100 mums has now grown into a movement, with
+What started as a goal to help 100 mums has now grown into a movement, with over 10,000 mums (and dads) supported in their journey back to work.

 Jane Knight Read More »